paulmillr/jsbt/README.md

 * `isolatedDeclarations` ensures types are "fast" and friendly to JSR.io
 * `verbatimModuleSyntax` - ensures files are friendly to "type erasure" / "type ignore" node.js and others

-## CI workflows

-Secure GitHub CI configs for testing & publishing JS packages.

-The files reside in `.github/workflows`:

-* `test-js.yml`: runs tests on LTS node.js, bun, deno, linter, and calculates coverage
-* `test-ts.yml`: the same, but runs typescript instead of js on supported node.js (v22+) On node.js v20, it executes `test:nodeold` to compile files instead.
-* `release.yml` publishes package on NPM, JSR and creates single-file output if it exists
-    * Uses brand new GitHub OIDC connector to NPM, ensure to link package in npm settings first
-    * It happens after GitHub release is created

 ## repo-template